Michigan Court Records

 How Long Does it Take For a Case to Go to Trial in Michigan?

 Before a case goes to trial at a Michigan circuit court, it begins with an arraignment in a district court.
 For a misdemeanor charge, the defendant is required to enter a plea of guilty, not guilty, or no contest.
-A pre-trial ensues, which is the longest part of the process as it entails settling issues like the validity of evidence, and the prosecutor offers a plea bargain to avoid a trial.
-If the plea bargain is taken, the case may not go to trial.
-If there is no resolution at this phase, the case goes to trial.
+A pre-trial is the longest part of the process, as it entails settling issues like the validity of evidence, and the prosecutor offers a plea bargain to avoid a trial.
+The case may not go to trial if the plea bargain is taken.
+The case goes to trial if there is no resolution at this phase.

 However, a felony offense is more severe and takes a longer process.
-After arraignment in which the defendant cannot enter a plea option, a pre-exam conference follows, which involves the prosecutor and defendant parties trying to resolve the case.
+After arraignment, in which the defendant cannot enter a plea option, a pre-exam conference follows, which involves the prosecutor and defendant parties trying to resolve the case.
 Another hearing is held within 14 days of the initial arraignment to establish if there is enough evidence against the defendant.
 A defendant may waive the right to this hearing and have the case transferred to a circuit court.
 A second arraignment occurs in the circuit court during which the defendant is required to enter a plea option.
-The pre-trial phase follows, and if the case cannot be resolved at this stage, a trial is mandated.
+The pre-trial phase follows, and a trial is mandated if the case cannot be resolved at this stage.

 What Happens When a Court Case Goes to Trial in Michigan?

 Typically, a trial begins with both parties’ opening statements, which usually contain case information, relevant evidence, and the facts to be proven or disproven.
-After the opening statements, the prosecutor must proceed to present their case and cross-examine their witnesses.
-To convince the court to dismiss the prosecutor’s evidence based on the irrelevance, the defense attorney may move for a directed verdict.
-Subsequently, the defendant’s attorney must follow up by presenting their evidence and witnesses.
+After the opening remarks, the prosecutor typically presents their case and cross-examines their witnesses.
+The defense attorney may move for a directed verdict to convince the court to dismiss the prosecutor’s evidence based on its irrelevance.
+Subsequently, the defendant’s attorney may follow up by presenting their evidence and witnesses.
 The parties may also examine and cross-examine the evidence and witnesses brought forward by one another.
-Each side will then conclude their presentations with closing arguments to summarize their cases.
-If the case is presided over by a jury, they will be required to retire to a separate room and deliberate on the case before giving a verdict.
+Each side will conclude its presentation with a closing argument summarizing its case.
+If a jury presides over the case, they are usually required to retire to a separate room and deliberate on the case before giving a verdict.
 In a bench trial, the judge may also take some time before passing a verdict.
-If a defendant is found guilty by a jury, they may file a Judgment Notwithstanding the Verdict motion.
+If a jury finds a defendant guilty, they may file a Judgment Notwithstanding the Verdict motion.
 This motion aims to convince the judge to set aside the jury’s verdict and rule a new judgment in their favor.

 Can you be Put on Trial Twice for the Same Crime in Michigan?

-Primarily, interested persons may access information on criminal court cases at the clerk’s office of the court the case occurred.
-Criminal case information may be obtained in-person at the clerk’s office or through a written request sent via mail.
-Interested persons may find the contact details of the clerks’ offices in Michigan with the court directory.
-Requests via mail may be facilitated by filling and submitting the court’s record request form.
+Interested persons may access information on criminal court cases at the court clerk’s office where the case occurred.
+Criminal case information may be obtained in person at the clerk’s office or through a written request via mail.
+Interested persons may find the contact details of the clerks’ offices in Michigan in the court directory.
+Requests via mail may be facilitated by filling out and submitting the court’s record request form.

-Alternatively, criminal court records may be easily retrieved on third-party websites that offer the service of retrieving these records.
+Alternatively, criminal court records may be easily retrieved on third-party websites that offer this service.

 How to Access Electronic Court Records in Michigan

-Electronic court records may be obtained via the Michigan courts’ online case search feature.
+The Michigan courts’ online case search feature may obtain electronic court records.
 The case search feature allows the general public to obtain court records online by searching with the docket number, the name of the party involved, and the attorney’s name.
-More information on how to utilize the case search feature may be found on the case search tips webpage.
+More information on utilizing the case search feature may be found on the case search tips webpage.

 How Do I Remove Public Court Records in Michigan?